 John Adams, Jr. (1906-1999) was a lawyer who became a legislator in the last session of the Nebraska House of Representatives, and the only and African American member of the first session, and the first African American member of the Nebraska unicameral.

 Born in Columbia, South Carolina on August 14, 1906, Adams was raised in North Omaha and was one of the first Black law school graduates from a Nebraska college.

 He was a Republican who served the Ninth District.
 Adams was the first second-generation Black lawyer in Nebraska, and later served as an honorary sergeant at arms in the 1936 Republican National Convention.
-In addition to several terms in the Legislature, he served as a Judge Advocate at a military camp during WWII.
 After he left his seat early to join the war effort, his father, Rev. John Adams, Sr. was inspired to run for the Nebraska Legislature.
 John Adams, Jr. resigned from the Nebraska legislature in late 1935, when he moved out of the district he represented.